domain7/development/why_this_site.md

 As we put the site together we couldn't think of any reason not to make it public even though it's still at an early stage.
 Feel free to read it and write your own.

-The site is licensed under a Creative Commons [Attribution-Share Alike 3.0 License](/license.html).
+The site is inspired by the thoughtful, excellent [work](https://github.com/relevance/how_we_work/tree/gh-pages) licensed under a Creative Commons [Attribution-Share Alike 3.0 License](/license.html) done by [Relevance](http://howwework.thinkrelevance.com/)
-Feel free to use it as a [starting point](https://github.com/relevance/how_we_work/tree/gh-pages) as long as you refer back to us and license it the same way.
+Feel free to use it as a [starting point](https://github.com/domain7/development) as long as you refer back to us and license it the same way.

 {% comment %} No content in references.md, just link label definitions {% endcomment %}